Alemzhan-A/retirded_engineers_wro2024/README.md

 - Motors with similar manufacturing origins for synchronized operation
 - EV3 brick mounted sideways for convenient battery replacement

+**Explanation:**
+We chose LEGO because assembling and installing its parts is convenient and simple.
+Two medium LEGO motors were installed vertically to accelerate the rear wheels, which have a radius of 31mm.
+To connect the two medium motors, two large gears (one for each motor) were installed, with a small gear between them to provide high speed to the rear wheels by rotating the large gears in the same direction.
+These motors were chosen based on their similarity in marking, indicating that they were made in the same factory and at the same time, allowing them to work more synchronously.
+Another larger gear was attached to the aforementioned small gear, which connects to the differential.
+We installed the differential specifically for the rear wheels, as our robot is rear-wheel drive.

 **Dimensions**: 268mm (length) x 166mm (width) x 204mm (height)

 **Mass**: ~850g